uenoku/llvm-project/README.md

 ## Description of Addition
 1. I have added following files:
     * llvm/Analysis/MLPassResultPredictor.{h, cpp}
        This file defines Pass Result Predictor framework interfaces. `MLPassResultPredcitor<IRUnit,AnalysisManger>` has `predictPassResult` method, which takes pass name (i.e. SROA, GVN...), IR (i.e. Function, Module...) as inputs and returns the estimated result of the pass.
 In that file, we can define prediction algorithms seprately.
+In PassManager, the predictor is called before the pass execcution (currently only before function passes).